sandiegojs/vanilla-browser-docs/docs/manipulate.md

 What does "add skill" really mean?
 We want to duplicate the skill blueprint we have, `skillTemplate` and create another node just like it.
 Then, we want to append it at the end of the list of skills.

 We can clone any DOM node with the `cloneNode` method.
 The `cloneNode` method takes an optional boolean argument to determine whether it should be a deep or shallow clone.
-Since we want the entire `input-group` element and all of it's children nodes, we are going to pass a `true` in.
+Since we want the entire `input-group` element and all of its children nodes, we are going to pass a `true` in.

 Unfortunately, there is no `appendAfter` method we can use, but there is an [`insertBefore`][insert-before] method.
 We can use `insertBefore` to append the new cloned node just before the submit button.

 The `insertBefore` method uses a handle on the parent node to attach the new node in the correct spot within the tree.
-We can use the `parentNode` accesor on any DOM node to get it's parent, or, since we know the parent is the form we can just directly select it again.
+We can use the `parentNode` accessor on any DOM node to get its parent, or, since we know the parent is the form we can just directly select it again.

 ```js
 var addSkillButton = document.querySelector('.add-skill')